-- 16. While welcoming the decentralization process undertaken by the State party, the Committee is concerned that it could have a negative impact on the protection of human rights and children rights. - 17.
-The Committee recommends that the State party work together with the different provinces in order to ensure that their provincial laws and practices are in conformity with the Convention.
+16. While welcoming the decentralization process undertaken by the State party, the Committee is concerned that it could have a negative impact on the protection of human rights and child rights.

+17. The Committee recommends that the State party work to ensure that the provincial laws and practices are in conformity with the Convention.